 Attention has been paid to the climate effects of peatland forestation.
 A decrease in the local night-time minimum temperature during the growing season was observed roughly for the first 15 years after drainage (Solantie, 1994).
 The reason for this nocturnal cooling phenomenon is the insulation of lower soil layers from the atmosphere by dry peat.
-Therefore, the heat flux from drained peat soil cannot compensate for the radiative cooling at the surface, which leads to a drop in daily minimum temperature (Venäläinen et al., 1999).
-On a longer time scale, the growing forest on formerly open peatlands leads to a decrease in albedo.
-The reasons for this are the darker treecover in comparison to the lighter grass-cover in the snow-free period, and the partial snow cover in forest areas compared to the full snow cover in open area in snowcover period.
+Therefore, the heat flux from drained peat soil can not compensate for the radiative cooling at the surface, which leads to a drop in daily minimum temperature (Venäläinen et al., 1999).
+On a longer time scale, the growing forest on formerly open peatlands leads to a decrease in surface albedo.
+The reasons for this are the darker tree cover in comparison to the lighter moss/grass cover in the snow-free period and the partial snow cover in forest areas compared to the full snow cover in open areas in the snow-cover period.
 This increases the daily maximum temperature due to an increase in the absorption of short-wave radiation (Solantie, 1994).
-A consistent result was found by Lohila et al. (2010) based on radiation and albedo measurements at different drained and undrained peatland sites, as well as the observed long-term surface temperatures in Finland.
-In southern Finland (< 65° N), the day-time maximum (night-time minimum) temperature in April increased by 0.64 (0.37) K decade-1 during 1961 to 2008, along with about a total of 2.7 million ha of drained unproductive peatlands (Hökkä et al., 2002).
-This indicates an increase in the diurnal temperature range in April due to a greater increase in day-time maximum than in night-time minimum temperatures, which is possibly a result of the change in surface radiative properties after drainage.
+Consistent results on the seasonal cycles of surface albedo and net surface solar radiation due to peatland forestation were found by Lohila et al. (2010), based on measurement data at two pairs of drained and undrained peatland sites located in the south and north of Finland.
+The results showed a notably decreased surface albedo and corresponding increased net surface solar radiation in springtime.
+Furthermore, Lohila et al. (2010) indicated the local climate impacts of peatland forestation by investigating long-term (1961-2008) spring surface temperature trends over southern ( $< 65^{\circ}$ N) and northern ( $> 65^{\circ}$ N) Finland.
+The largest positive daytime maximum temperature trend of 0.64 K decade-1 happened in April in southern Finland, where a total of 2.7 million ha of peatlands were drained (Hökkä et al., 2002).
+The night-time minimum temperature trend through the same period was $0.37 \,\mathrm{K} \,\mathrm{decade}^{-1}$ .
+Lohila et al. (2010) attributed the substantially larger increase in the daytime maximum temperature than in the night-time minimum temperature to the change in surface radiative properties after drainage.